 It's not clear from where the trademark 'Van Hall' comes.
 There is a Kurath (Pre Willson) Silver 3v BBb tuba stencilled as a Van Hall.
 Kurath started in 1950, and Van Hall 'made a load of bad instruments in Holland' according to a source.
 There are several Van Hall (alto and tenor) saxophones, made by Keilwerth with serial numbers dating them to 1968 - 1976.
 They often are named 'Van Hall Luxor'.
 Luxor was in the mid seventies/early eighties a German label for instruments sourced from various makers and countries.
 Keilwerth made saxophones for Luxor, according to Keilwerth (Gabi Kermann).
 The above non-Luxor Van Hall would be from an earlier date.

 Some instruments 'Made by Keilwerth' are marked 'Hamilton'.
 The one with serial number 22318 was purchased from Grossman Music Corporation in the early 1960s, according to Horn-u-Copia.
 Hamilton was a trade name of Grossman Music Co., a musical instrument distributor based in Cleveland Ohio.
 It was founded by the brothers Henry and Julius as Grossman Brothers in 1922 to distribute 'only Stringed and Band Instruments'.
 The serials of these Keilwerth Hamiltons, betweeen 18.3xx and 22.3xx nicely fit into the Keilwerth range, albeit that they would have been made around 1970 and not in the early 60's.
-There are other Hamilton trumpets mentioned on Horn-u-Copia and Trumpetherald.com with serial numbers in the 55.000-60.000 range, and one on Ebay with serial 717.533, obviously from other suppliers.
+There are other Hamilton trumpets mentioned on Horn-u-Copia and Trumpetherald.com with serial numbers in the 55.000-60.000 range, a HUC Hamilton with serial 142.755 and one on Ebay with serial 717.533, obviously from other suppliers.
 The Hamilton Supreme is stated to be similar to the Blessing Standard.
-One known serial number (59323) and dating of these trumpets to the early fifties is consistent with the Blessing serial numbers, but another Hamilton Supreme with serial 16448 is not.
+Some known serial numbers of cornets and trumpets in the 59xxx range and dating of these to the early fifties is consistent with the Blessing serial numbers, but another Hamilton Supreme with serial nr 16448 is not.

 And there are 'La Sete' trumpets 'Made by Keilwerth Germany'.
 Those also appear to be stencils for the US market, a practice well known from the Keilwerth saxophones.
 La Sete is believed to have been the house brand of the Barthold brothers music store chain in Southern California, it was also used by Splevins Music Center, 8834 W. Pico Boulevard of Los Angeles, selling band instruments and dissolved in 1967.
 (The LA in La Sete could thus refer to Los Angeles.
 'Sete' is also found as Séte and Seté).
 The La Sete trumpets in the 18.000 - 22.000 range definitely are Keilwerth instruments, as they are marked 'Made by Keilwerth Germany'.
 In the lower serial numbers (500-1800) there are instruments 'Made by Keilwerth' but also instruments 'Made in Germany' that are identical to the Wohlrab 8N and 15N model.
 Splevins also sold a La Sete engraved trumpet 'Made by Wohlrab Germany'.
 Wohlrab is believed to be a trademark from another Nauheim company, Bauerfeind.
 (Bauerfeind builds valvesets and had a mr. Wohlrab making their trumpets).
 There are several La Sete trumpets (in the 7000 range) marked only "Made in Germany".
 My guess is that they are also from Bauerfeind as they have a lot similar with other Wohlrab instruments.
 Then there are La Sete trumpets from 'Elkhart, Ind.", with serials in the 150.000 range.
 So while there were a few 'real' Keilwerth trumpets sold under the La Sete brand, like Hamilton they sourced from other makers as well.